 Krul’Dar swiveled his velociraptor mount thirty degrees left.
 A lone figure was running across the sands.
 The Chronicler leaned forward and squinted his eyes.
 Definitely male…the same build as Kor’Thank…could it be?

 “Steady on my heels!”
 Krul’Dar shouted.
-He squeezed his thighs, urging his mount forward.
-His barbarian troop followed behind, spreading out into an arrowhead formation.
+He urged his mount forward and his troop followed, spreading out into an arrowhead formation.
 Seconds later, Krul’s heart leapt in his chest—it was him!
 Whole and unharmed, praise Akanax!

 But when he halted before the king, a flash of doubt raced through his mind.
 There was something off about Kor’s expression…and the way he held himself…